liamoconnor87/blackboltcomics/testing.md

 >2.
 Enter https://blackbolt-comics.herokuapp.com into the address bar and click **Check**.

 >3.
-Confirm that no errors showing.
+Confirm that no errors show.

 >4.
 Do the same for each page.